 If you want to at least lessen the number of times that you deal with the symptoms, you need to stop moping around.
 Not tomorrow – now.
 That way, you can think of ways to distract yourself when you’re in pain and, more importantly, live happily despite the disease.

 Getting diagnosed with Lyme disease is not the end of the world.
 The diagnosis may shock and sadden you at first, but you should not allow it to depress you.
 Otherwise, you’ll be stuck in that sorry state forever.
-In any case, always remember these words by Allison Abrams, LCSW: “Depression has absolutely nothing to do with strength or character, any more than cancer or any other disease does.
-It is brought on by a combination of genetic, biological, environmental, and psychological factors that goes beyond mood.”
+In any case, always remember these words by Allison Abrams, LCSW: “Depression has absolutely nothing to do with the strength of character, any more than cancer or any other disease does.
+It is brought on by a combination of genetic, biological, environmental, and psychological factors that go beyond mood.”